 Talent places the rubber ring on the coverslip.

-Next, dilute 20 microliters of blood in 250 microliters of single-strength PBS solution supplemented with 1 milligram per milliliter BSA [1].
-After centrifugation at 200 x g for 2 minutes at room temperature, aspirate the supernatant using a pipette [2] and resuspend the cell pellet in 1milliliter of single-strength PBS in BSA solution [3].

-Talent dilutes blood in BSA supplemented PBS solution.

-Talent aspirates the supernatant with a pipette.

-Talent adds PBS-BSA solution into the tube with a pellet.

-Now, seed 50,000 to 100,000 cells in the sample holder and wait for 10 to 15 minutes for nonspecific cell attachment to the coverslip [1].
-Later, add 0.2 microliters of a 10% volume by volume polystyrene sphere solution to the sample [2].
+Next, with the solution of cells previously prepared following the written protocol, seed the cells in the sample holder [1].
+Add 0.2 microliters of a 10% volume by volume polystyrene sphere solution to the sample [2].
 Place the second coverslip above the rubber ring, close the setup, and finish the sample preparation [3].
+Finally, move the entire sample to the microscope [4].

 Talent seeds the cells in the sample holder.